Waqar-Ansari7/project3/README.md

-# this is sample for new project
+# this is sample for new project.
 # Teacher
 Waqar Ansari
 # Student